brevzin/cpp_proposals/2561_operator_try/operator-try.md

 Note that this does not support deducing return type, since we need the return type in order to know how construct it - the above desugaring uses the return type of `std::expected<std::string, E>` to know how to re-wrap the potential error that `foo(i)` or `bar(i)` could return.
 This is important because it avoids the overhead that nicer syntax like `std::unexpected` or `outcome::failure` introduces (neither of which allow for deducing return type anyway, at least unless the function unconditionally fails), while still allowing nicer syntax.

+This isn't really a huge loss, since in these contexts, you can't really deduce the return type anyway - since you'll have some error type and some value type.
+So this restriction isn't actually restrictive in practice.

 These functions are all very easy to implement for the kinds of types that would want to support a facility like `??`.
 Here are examples for `optional` and `expected` (with `constexpr` omitted to fit):

 ::: cmptable